 The PCIe NVMe M.2 SSD Adapter is a small form factor solid-state drive that is used in internally mounted storage expansion cards These adapters are designed to enable high-end performance storage in thin, power-constrained devices such as ultrabooks and tablet computers.

-How to Install M.2 NVME SSD?
+How to Install M.2 NVMe SSD?

-It is often seen that the faster is the Hard Drive, the faster can be read and written thus speeding up all the aspects of your computer experience.
+It is often seen that the faster the Hard Drive, the faster can be read and written thus speeding up all the aspects of your computer experience.
 The first thing to remember is to always work in this area with an anti-static wristband on.

-With the standoff screw in place, gently slide in the drive into the M.2 slot.
+With the standoff screw in place, gently slide the drive into the M.2 slot.
 Use a small amount of pressure to put in and not force it.
 Push down so the SSD is flush with the motherboard and sitting on the standoff mount screw.
 Tighten it until it’s snug and no need to apply pressure.

-FAQ 1: Can you purchase an m.2 SSD without NVMe technology?
+FAQ 1: Can you purchase an M.2 SSD without NVMe technology?